Welcome to Echo Park

 Echo Park Real Estate Insights

 Echo Park real estate has been soaring in recent years.
-With median home prices hitting $915,000 this year, marking a 27.3% increase over last year and the average price per square foot jumping 9.8% to $544, this community is on a roll.
+With median home prices hitting $915,000 this year, marking a 27.3% increase over last year, and the average price per square foot jumping 9.8% to $544, this community is on a roll.
 A recent wave of gentrification in Echo Park has caused home prices to increase substantially.
-With so many rehabs, flips, new construction projects and small lot subdivisions being erected, it is understandable why these increases have occurred.
+With so many rehabs, flips, new construction projects, and small-lot subdivisions being erected, it is understandable why these increases have occurred.
 It is important to look at the details though.
 Just tell me what area interests you and I will send you the most current, specific data.

 People and Lifestyle

 The Huffington Post calls Echo Park “the epicenter of the genuine L.A. experience.”
-Echo Park may still be rough around the edges, but it has, over the past decade, gone from downright dangerous to über hip and singularly cool.
+Echo Park may still be rough around the edges, but it has, over the past decade, going from downright dangerous to über hip and singularly cool.
 With a lively community and true multicultural attitude, the vibrancy of Echo Park is unmatched.
-There is a palpable energy in Echo Park, a feeling that the neighborhood is alive and and about to take off.
-At the recently rehabilitated Echo Park Lake, you can now grab a croissant, a coffee and a paddle boat, taking in one of the most iconic views of Downtown LA.
+There is a palpable energy in Echo Park, a feeling that the neighborhood is alive and about to take off.
+At the recently rehabilitated Echo Park Lake, you can now grab a croissant, a coffee, and a paddleboat, taking in one of the most iconic views of Downtown LA.
 Catch a game at Dodger Stadium.
 Eat some of the world’s best tacos and then catch a show a The Echo.
 Echo Park is great for those who want to really experience a city.